 Judge William Alsup has ordered each side to file proposed findings of fact and law by this Friday, December 13, 2013.
 He has also requested additional briefing on which categories of information claimed by the government to be “secret” can be accepted as evidence, and which of that evidence can be made public.
 The brief on this issue from Dr. Ibrahim’s lawyers is especially interesting.

-Judge Alsup reserved judgement on many of these issues related to government claims of “secrecy”.
+Judge Alsup reserved judgment on many of these issues related to government claims of “secrecy”.
 He could still decide to exclude some evidence previously admitted provisionally, or to make public some exhibits filed under seal and/or transcripts of some portions of the trial for which the courtroom was cleared.

 Judge Alsup could schedule additional oral argument on any of these issues, but normally a judge who has heard such a bench trial would issue a written opinion, without further hearing, some weeks or months later.
 There is no deadline or standard schedule for the issuance of such an opinion.